How Rocket Learned to Read

 sing.
 Additionally, this book includes a fun dress-up game for kids to

-enjoy.
-Tuesday Written and illustrated by David Wiesner Tuesday
+Written and illustrated by David Wiesner

 is a beautifully illustrated picture book by three-time Caldecott Medal